 Here are some of the suggestions I found super helpful!
 Functional & easy is my main goal!

-1. Remove everything that does not belong in the office (This was one of the major problems our office was a dumping ground of items that didn’t have homes)
+1. Remove everything that does not belong in the office, to make way for the office furniture you’ve always wanted.
+(This was one of the major problems our office was a dumping ground of items that didn’t have homes).

 2. Clear off your desk ( took everything off my desk and start over with just my computer & post- it notes.
 I got rid of picture frames and it amazing how much more room I have!)